 It is also quite possible for these individuals to be covered by AB5 (Assembly Bill 5, effective January 1, 2020).
 Under AB5, those who work for their employers in their homes would be considered “domestic workers” and, therefore employees, regardless of what their contracts may state.

 The bottom line is this: you may be entitled to important rights as an employee, even if your employer considers you an independent contractor.
 If you have questions, an attorney can explain how this might apply to your situation.

 Wage and Hour Disputes: Exempt or Non-Exempt?

 Another common issue is whether they are considered “exempt” or “non-exempt” employees.
 Non-exempt employees are those who are required to be paid according to California’s wage and hour laws that dictate things such as minimum wage, overtime, and meal and rest breaks.
 Exempt employees are workers who are exempt from these laws.
 In other words, employers do not have to pay exempt employees overtime or provide rest or meal breaks.

 While almost all salaried employees are exempt, the fact that an employee receives a salary does not necessarily mean that they are exempt.
 There are many different factors that determine whether or not an employee is exempt from wage and hour laws.

-Generally speaking, administrative employees – such as personal assistants – are exempt employees.
+Generally speaking, administrative employees are exempt employees.
 And while you are, therefore probably salaried, you should be aware that California law requires that you be paid a salary that is at least twice as much as what you would be paid under California’s minimum wage law.
 If you are paid on an hourly basis, wage and hour disputes can be very complicated.
-If you have questions about how you are compensated, the best thing to do is contact a Los Angeles employment lawyer for personal assistants.
+If you have questions about how you are compensated, the best thing to do is contact a knowledgeable attorney.